Would you like to know how much vacation you’re entitled to, how to calculate your vacation pay, or who decides when you can take your vacation?

 One day for each month of service up to a maximum of two weeks’ vacation

-More than one year, but less than five years, of uninterrupted service
+More than one year, but less than three years, of uninterrupted service

 Two weeks’ paid vacation.
 You can also ask for an extra week without pay.